This recipe is featured in my ECookbook:

 For as long as I can remember, I made this recipe after my tiny food tour in Bukit Bintang before Covid19.
+Yes, BC!
 This recipe is kinda a throwback.

 Other than the famous Ramly Burger, the Sambal Ikan Bilis sandwich is also another famous sandwich in Malaysia.
 Disappointedly, I didn't have the chance to taste it.
 My tummy just couldn't take in anymore after all the other yummilicious food.
 You can check out my food tour here.
 Since I couldn't taste the burger, I decided to make it.

 In case you didn't know, Sambal Ikan Bilis is a Malay term for stir fried dried anchovies with chili sauce.
 The Sambal Ikan Bilis sandwich in Malaysia is a very simple sandwich consist of just Ikan Bilis and a few slices of cucumber.
 I decided to tweet a few elements with some of my touches.

 I am using a fold-over bao rather than the usual burger buns.
 Yes!
 I live for them grill marks.
 I am also using a simple Greek style yogurt sauce to sorta cool down the spiciness and to cut thru' all that seafoody spicy richness as well.
 And so here it is my take on the Sambal Ikan Bilis sandwich.
 Hope you will enjoy making this sandwich as much as I do.

 (Make 4 bao sandwiches)

 Dried Scallops, 1 TBSP

 Dried Anchovies aka Ikan Bilis, 2 TBSP

 Grapeseed / Peanut / Sunflower / Canola Oil, For Frying